k3tchup/google_drive_sync/readme.md

 [x] implement a queueing service for dealing with the merges

-[ ] on first scan, detect deleted files in local cache and update Drive.  (increment version and marked them as trashed)
+[ ] on first scan, detect deleted files in local cache and update Drive.  (increment version and mark them as trashed)

-[ ] for uploading changes, need to compare modified times before changing the remote files
+[ ] for uploading changes, need to compare modified times before changing the remote files. entire local change handling needsa  refactor.

 [ ] Address the issue with sqlite thread locking.
 We sometimes run into the "recursive cursor" errors.
 Look to lock the updates.